Wedding Ring (TV series): Continuation

 Four years pass.
 Nastja is married to Vitja and also raises her adopted son Sasha.
 It is found out that Olja has lost all her money in a casino in Turkey with a new lover and doesn't know where to get more financial resources.
 Olja is kicked out of their apartment by lawyer Denis Evgenevich, who now lives there with his girlfriend and former schoolmate, Tamara.
 Olja needs money.
 Soon provincial psychologist Dima gets employed in Kovalyov's fund.
 Nastja feels that she has fallen in love with Dima and leaves Vitja for him.
 But Dima turns out to be Olja's boyfriend, and he and Olja plan to kill Nastja and to receive her riches, but they fail to realize their plan.
 Dima departs for home.
 Olja is pregnant from him.

 About a year goes by.
 Olja is married to Andrey; they are raising Olja and Dima's daughter, Anja.
 Andrey thinks that the child is his.
-Olja doesn't love her husband at all; she is bothered with monotonous life and begins to search for a rich groom again.
+Olja doesn't love her husband at all; she is bothered with a monotonous life and begins to search for a rich groom again.
 Nastja failed to manage the Fund of Academician Kovalyov, the Fund has gone bankrupt and Nastja also needs money.
-Marina (Kovalyov's widow) can't forgive that Nastja spoiled the business of the father.
+Marina (Kovalyov's widow) can't forgive Nastja spoiled the business of the father.
 Vasilisa and Vitja live together, but Vitja can't forget Nastja.
 And Igor, whom all have considered as dead, unexpectedly resurrects 5 years after his supposed death; his death was only a falsification.
 Igor has a wife, Irina, whom he has known since childhood and has two children with.
 Nastja and Olja, who met on the day of Igor's wake at the cemetery, again become friends and forgive each other.
-Nastja works as a cleaner in hospital and lives in a communal flat at Raisa Viktorovna's.
+Nastja works as a cleaner in a hospital and lives in a communal flat at Raisa Viktorovna's.
 Olja meets businessman Sergey Gavrilov; she leaves Andrey for Sergey with her daughter, Anja.
-She lies to Gavrilov that Nastja has died, but Gavrilov, having learned that it not so, breaks up with Olja and starts to meet with Nastja.
+She lies to Gavrilov that Nastja has died, but Gavrilov, having learned that it is not so, breaks up with Olja and starts to meet with Nastja.
 Olja comes back to Andrey.
 Because Vitja still has feelings for Nastja, Vasilisa rushes under a car.
 Raisa falls ill, but doesn't know what is the illness, as she refuses to go to the doctor.